Enhancing charge ratio sensitivity to hadronization effects via jet selections on resolved SoftDrop splitting: III - Formation Time and Charge Correlation Ratio

-Since we are interested in the charge ratio's sensitivity to hadronization features and selecting jets based on jet substructure variables, we need to check the resilience of our findings against pQCD effects, which can be done by comparing the charge ratios obtained with different parton shower descriptions provided by the two generators.
-Fig. \ref{fig:rc_RSDdepth_cuts_pythia} shows \textit{Pythia}'s charge ratios for $N_{RSD}/N_{SD} > 0.5$ jets and Fig. \ref{fig:rc_RSDdepth_cuts_herwig} the $r_c$ from \textit{Herwig}, with all other parton shower models available in these Monte Carlo.
-Therefore, Fig. \ref{fig:rc_RSDdepth_cuts_pythia} has the $r_c$ from \textit{Pythia} simulations using the \textit{DIRE} (full markers) and \textit{VINCIA} (open markers) showers and Fig. \ref{fig:rc_RSDdepth_cuts_pythia} the $r_c$ from \textit{Herwig} simulations with the \textit{default} shower.
-The panels below have the ratios calculated with respect to the \textit{simple} and \textit{dipole} baselines we have been using for \textit{Pythia} and \textit{Herwig}, respectively.
-The plateau nature of the \textit{Pythia} $r_c$ is shown to be independent of the parton shower model employed, with variations limited to less than 10\% relative to the \textit{simple} shower baseline.
+Since we are interested in the charge ratio's sensitivity to hadronization features within varying jet selections, we check the resilience of our findings against primarily changes in pQCD aspects of the models.
+In Appendix A, we show the charge correlation ratios for a fixed parton shower description, isolating the effects due to Lund string and cluster fragmentation models for hadronization, reproducing the results from Fig. \ref{fig:rc_RSDdepth_cuts} with minor differences.
+In addition, Figs. \ref{fig:rc_RSDdepth_cuts_pythia} and \ref{fig:rc_RSDdepth_cuts_herwig} quantify the impact of varying parton shower models on $r_c$.
+Fig. 10 shows \textit{Pythia}'s charge ratios for $N_{RSD}/N_{SD} > 0.5$, and similarly Fig. 11 the $r_c$ from \textit{Herwig}, with all other parton shower options available in the event generation.
+We show the \textit{Pythia} simulations using the \textit{DIRE} (full markers) and \textit{VINCIA} (open markers) showers in Fig.~\ref{fig:rc_RSDdepth_cuts_pythia} and Fig. \ref{fig:rc_RSDdepth_cuts_herwig} the $r_c$ from \textit{Herwig} simulations with the \textit{default} shower.
+The bottom panels in each figure show the ratios with respect to the \textit{simple} and \textit{dipole} baselines we have been using for \textit{Pythia} and \textit{Herwig}, respectively.
+The plateau nature of \textit{Pythia}'s $r_c$ is shown to be relatively independent of the parton shower model employed, with minimal variations limited to less than 10\% relative to the \textit{simple} shower baseline.
 In particular, the variations of the $r_c$ for jets with leading kaons (red) and leading protons (blue) are smaller than 2\%.
-For the \textit{Herwig} charge ratios, we observe that there is only a slight dependence on parton shower models of the early-time $r_c$, where jets with leading charged pions have a slightly less random charge configuration, jets with leading kaons have a stronger correlation and jets with leading protons remain basically the same.
+For the \textit{Herwig} charge ratios, we observe that there is only a slight dependence on parton shower models of the early-time $r_c$, where jets with leading charged pions have a slightly less random charge configuration.
+Similarly, we find jets with leading kaons have a stronger correlation whereas jets with leading protons remain basically the same.
 We can therefore conclude these charge ratio results to be robust against changes in the perturbative description, isolating the $r_c$ sensitivity to npQCD effects.